 If you don’t know why a boat with a shallow draft needs calm water, or want a better understanding of what shallow draft is, read the article shallow draft vs deep draft for a better understanding.

-Racing airboats can go considerably faster than average commercial boats reaching speeds of up to 130 mph.
+Racing airboats have industrial fan parts and thus they can go considerably faster than average commercial boats reaching speeds of up to 130 mph.

 Airboat racing is Florida’s fastest growing motorsport.